Lance Franklin: Personal life

-Franklin has a variety of tattoos dedicated to his indigenous heritage.
+Franklin has a variety of tattoos dedicated to his Indigenous heritage.
 He has been open about his struggles with depression, partly in an effort to destigmatise the mental illness among Australian men, particularly in the AFL.

 Franklin married former Miss Universe Australia model and Nine Network presenter Jesinta Campbell on 4 November 2016.
 They have a daughter and son together.
+Following retirement from his football career in 2023, Franklin settled on the Gold Coast with his family and works in an ambassadorial role for the AFL in Queensland.